 M1332, Current Number of Stasis Ulcer(s) that are Observable would be answered reflecting only those ulcers that were a result of venous insufficiency, not arterial.
-Utilize WOCN Quick Assessment of Leg Ulcers to help distinguish venous from arterial.
+Utilize WOCN's Clinical Resource Guide to help distinguish venous from arterial.

 M1334, Status of Most Problematic Stasis Ulcer that is Observable would be based on the one observable ulcer resulting from venous insufficiency that is the most problematic.